Kazauwa/cloud-computing-lab-work/README.md

 ```

 Do not forget to set up **config.py**!
-You need to specify database credentials from docker-compose.yml and telegram bot token.
-This can be done via respective environmental variables or can config.py can be edited directly.
+You need to specify telegram bot token and database credentials from docker-compose.yml.
+This can be done via respective environment variables or config.py can be edited directly.

 You are all set!
-Run this command to run your containers:
+Run this command to launch your containers:
 ```bash
 $ sudo docker-compose up -d
 ```

-During the first launch docker will go through building process, which can take a few minutes.
+During the initial launch docker will go through building process, which can take a few minutes.

 ## Project Goals